cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 Intents in space combat are plans by the combatants in a space combat for what they want to achieve.
-This can be very creative and should be handled by the suit on an individual basis.
+This can be very creative and should be handled by the suit individually.
 But as many plans recur many times this rulebook will provide guides and considerations how to handle these.
 The following intents are by no means limiting, they just give common ground.
 These intents take the crew action categories as a basis